J4R1/3DFC/README.md

 ## Installation
   1. Download the project
   2. Run through Android Studio

   Or

   1. Download the APK
   2. Sideload into your Android phone
   3. Run

 # Usage
 <!-- Couple screenshots here  -->
+We envisioned 3D Fauna Center to either be a replacement for a live museum experience, used in for example remote areas with little access to such sites or as a easy to implement and modify addition to traditional museums.

+That will explain itself briefly on startup, but here are the main points.

+  1. Scan the area around you until a white dot matrix appears.
+  2. Choose and animal from the bottom of the screen, it can be rotated using the two buttons at the bottom of the screen.
+  3. To hear the info text read out loud, press the image of the speaker, above the right rotation button.
+  4. (The button above that is the voice command button, which currently forces an ARCore reset.)
+  5. The button on the top left shows a timestamped list of the places you have visited.

 # Licenses
 ## License for the models used